Skip to main content

 Utah has approximately 1,000 licensed childcare establishments as of 2024

-Source: U.S. Census Bureau NAICS 624410 — Child Day Care Services, 2024 County Business Patterns
+Source: U.S. Census Bureau NAICS 624410: Child Day Care Services, 2024 County Business Patterns

-Utah's Child Care Assistance Program (CCAP) is administered by DCFS under CCDF and serves families across the rapidly growing Wasatch Front counties including Salt Lake, Utah, Davis, and Weber
+Utah's Child Care Assistance Program (CCAP) is administered by DCFS

-Source: Utah Division of Child and Family Services — Child Care Assistance Program documentation
+Source: Utah Division of Child and Family Services: Child Care Assistance Program documentation

 Utah Childcare Staff-to-Child Ratios by Age Group